NIRCam Imaging Recommended Strategies

 To achieve a desired exposure time and signal to noise, users must choose among the 9 available NIRCam detector readout patterns, as well as numbers of groups (of each pattern) and integrations at each dither position.
 We provide the following guidance:

-- The readout patterns RAPID, BRIGHT2, SHALLOW4, and MEDIUM8 maximize signal-to-noise for a given integration time < 1000 seconds.
+- The readout patterns RAPID, BRIGHT2, SHALLOW4, and MEDIUM8 maximize signal to noise for a given integration time <1,000 s.
 See NIRCam Imaging Sensitivity for details.

 - Greater numbers of groups are preferred to mitigate cosmic rays for all pixels.
 The minimum number should be 5 groups, except for the shortest exposures, according to the recommendations for maximum sensitivity.
 For example, we recommend 8 groups of SHALLOW4 rather than 4 groups of MEDIUM8, as long as the data volume is manageable.

 - A single integration at each dither position will be sufficient for most programs.
 Given the choice between extra integrations or extra dithers, dithers are preferred as they improve data quality in multiple ways.
 The one drawback is that dithers increase overheads.

 APT places some limits on data rates and volume.
 For each visit, the data volume may not exceed 58 GB, roughly the memory capacity of the onboard solid state recorder.
 Exceeding this limit will generate an error in APT.
 Exceeding half that limit (29 GB) will generate a warning.